Transair Sweden TSA (TB)

 Photo Transair Sweden AB

-and operated the fourth Boeing 727 in 1979 but the engines were already "out of date" and the increasing
+the fourth Boeing 727 in 1979 but the engines were already "out of date" and the

-Transair TSA flew on 6 th September 1981 the last charter-flight with passengers from Rhodos to
+Transair flew on 6th of September 1981 the last charter-flight with passengers from Rhodos to Malmoe.
+And on 8th of

-Malmoe.
-On 8th of September the airline has come to the end of an epoch, Transair Sweden made its
+September the airline has come to the end of an epoch, Transair Sweden made its last flight, a subcharter cargoflight for

 Nomads Inc, USA.
 The amount was 70 million SEK, nearly the cost of 3 aircrafts.